EspressoSystems/jellyfish/README.md

 Run `nix flake update` if you would like to pin other version edit `flake.nix` beforehand.
 Commit the lock file when happy.

-To update only a single input specify it as argument, for example
+To update only a single input specify it as an argument, for example

     nix flake update github:oxalica/rust-overlay